j3tm0t0/check_cloudwatch/README.txt

 Call the script or mon-get-stats command directly if you want to adjust parameters.

 history
+1.4 - support empty Dimension parameter, allow passing extra arguments (such as AWS credentials) to mon-get-stats
 1.3 - made any "Bytes" unit return in a human readable format - allyunion 1.2 - arguments changed due to support for multiple regions 1.1 - added support to check thresholds are below than norma state